4.9-Stars

 Additional switchboard components like meters, switches, and capacitors are wired to the live bus bars to perform their roles.
 Fusible panelboards and switchboards are used to protect and switch feeder and branch circuits – and each panelboard unit comes with a switching contact structure with an instant switch element for safety and accurate energy current direction.

-These switchboards are explicitly designed for commercial and industrial sites – and are useful for service entrance switchboards.
+These switchboards are explicitly designed for commercial and industrial sites – and are helpful for service entrance switchboards.
 Proper installation by a licensed electrician ensures safe entry and exit of electricity in the switchboard.

 Circuit Breakers Protect the System